 Settings for APNs Certificate (iOS)¶

-You need a certificate file in .p12 format to send push notifications.
+You need a certificate file in .p12 format or a auth key in .p8 format to send push notifications.
 Please follow below instructions to prepare your certificate.

 Create APP ID¶